cyanzhong/Taio-Mac-Beta/README.md

+> Taio for Mac has been officially released, thanks for participating the Beta program.
+>
+> You can start using [Mac App Store version](https://taio.app/mac) from now on.

 # Taio for Mac (Beta)

 Thank you for using [Taio](https://taio.app/) for Mac, the app is currently in its early stages, please expect bugs and do not use it for important docs for now.